How to influence social media for a valuable business growth tool.

 5 Ways to Protect Your Company Image on Social Media Through Employment Policies and Best Practices:

-- While you may not be able to stop employees from posting what they chose, you can address your concerns through a written policy in your Employee Handbook that outlines your expectations.
+- While you may not be able to stop employees from posting what they choose, you can address your concerns through a written policy in your Employee Handbook that outlines your expectations.

 - Create company social media accounts to encourage clients to connect with your organization, instead of linking to your employees’ accounts.